arashabe/covid-clinical-xml-db-xquery/Doc/Problem_and_Solution_SQL_XPath_Data_Workflow.md

 This file aims to explain the problems and solutions with a comprehensive description of all the steps related to the scripts present in the **SQL_XPath_Scripts** folder in the repository.

-Prerequisite: Make sure you have **SQL Server Management Studio (SSMS)** installed to execute the steps outlined in this document.
+Prerequisite: We need **SQL Server Management Studio (SSMS)** installed to execute the steps outlined in this document.

 ---